Kapoor Haveli: History

 According to a wooden slab inside the entrance, the construction of the building was started in 1918 and completed in 1922 in British India.

 The Kapoors are Punjabi Hindus.
 Raj Kapoor was born in this haveli in 1924.
 Two of his younger siblings, who died early in 1931, were also born here.
 Shammi Kapoor and Shashi Kapoor were born in India, but they visited and lived at the mansion at times.
 After the Partition of India in 1947, members of the family, like other Hindus, left the city and the building.
 It was purchased in an auction in 1968 by a jeweller Haji Khushal Rasool from Charsadda town in the North West Frontier Province under the settlement clause and then sold to a resident of Peshawar.

 Haji Israr Shah, the current owner of the building, said his father had purchased the building in the mid-1980s.
 Area residents say they used the building for events like marriage celebrations.
 Local resident and former mayor Abdul Hakim Safi said "The house has been empty for about 12 years as its present owners visit rarely".

 The owners of the historic building demolished its top three storeys two decades ago due to cracks created by an earthquake in its upper portion due to its location on steep mound.
 The building today is surrounded by commercial buildings, posing serious threat to its body.

 Raj Kapoor's younger brother Shashi Kapoor, and sons, Randhir Kapoor and Rishi Kapoor, visited Peshawar and their old family home in 1990.
 They also took some soil from the compound to remember their heritage.

+In April 3, 2026, an earthquake as well as heavy rains caused a part of the Kapoor Haveli to partially collapse.
+No casualties were reported however, as a result of the incident.